carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 The ``ENTRY`` record (code 2) contains a variable number of values describing a unique set of function parameter attributes.
-Each *attrgrp* value is used as a key with which to look up an entry in the the attribute group table described in the ``PARAMATTR_GROUP_BLOCK`` block.
+Each *attrgrp* value is used as a key with which to look up an entry in the attribute group table described in the ``PARAMATTR_GROUP_BLOCK`` block.

 .. _PARAMATTR_CODE_ENTRY_OLD: